 I grew up in Dothan, Alabama, home of both the National Peanut Festival and Conestoga Steakhouse.
 I miss south Alabama.
 I studied architecture for a bit at Auburn University (War Eagle!) before transferring to Lipscomb University in Nashville.
 Both my undergraduate and graduate degrees in Bible are from there.
 I really wanted an emphasis in missions for the latter, but in the end I walked away with more classes in Old Testament prophecy than any other area.
 Woe unto you.

-We live in Geita, Tanzania, where we are serving the local people.
+We live in Geita, Tanzania, where we serve the local people.
 We intensely want them to know their creator, have a deep relationship with him, and give him all the glory he is due.
 We also want them to have more and healthier food to eat, better healthcare, improved marriages, and in general a higher standard of living.
 We are committed to assisting the people of Geita in these areas in a sustainable and reproducible way.
 Please pray for us.

 I don’t believe salvation — or even justification — takes place at a single point in time, but is a rather lengthy and sometimes painful process.
 However the first day of April in 1990 will always stand out in my mind as one of the most important days of my life.
 On that day I was united in death with Jesus Christ, and began a new life as a citizen of an otherworldly kingdom.
 I then spent a long time stealing God’s glory and desperately trying to sit on his throne in my life –and if I’m honest I have to admit there were several attempted coups in the lives of others as well.